Infosys Limited Buyback 2025

 How to Participate in buyback?

-1. Firstly, to be eligible for the buyback the investor should have shares of Infosys Limited in Demat or physical form as on the record date [To be updated].
-2. Once you have shares in Demat, you can participate in the buyback process which is opening from [To be updated] by selling your shares through your broker on NSE or BSE 3.
-Then on [To be updated], the payment will be given to you for accepted shares and unaccepted shares will be returned to your Demat account.
+1. Firstly, to be eligible for the buyback the investor should have shares of Infosys Limited in Demat or physical form as on the record date [14-11-2025].
+2. Once you have shares in Demat, you can participate in the buyback process which is opening from [20-11-2025] by selling your shares through your broker on NSE or BSE 3.
+Then on [03-11-2025], the payment will be given to you for accepted shares and unaccepted shares will be returned to your Demat account.

 Profit from the buyback on the bases of acceptance Ratio: